-Response Plus Holding expands in UAE market with new health-tech centre in Dubai
+Response Plus Holding expands in UAE market with new Health-Tech Centre in Dubai

 PHOTO

-Response Plus Holding (RPM), the UAE’s largest provider of healthcare services and subsidiary of ADX-listed Alpha Dhabi Holding, announced an expansion in the UAE with a new Dubai branch of Health-Tech Training, a leading medical and non-medical training centre nationally.
+ABU DHABI, UAE: Response Plus Holding (RPM), the UAE’s largest provider of healthcare services and subsidiary of ADX-listed Alpha Dhabi Holding, announced an expansion in the UAE with a new Dubai branch of Health-Tech Training, a leading medical and non-medical training center nationally.

 RPM’s new center will provide BLS, ACLS, and PALS first-aid courses at an attractive market rate.
 The Health-Tech Training center has been accredited as the very first and only establishment to offer the Pre-Hospital Trauma Life Support (PHTLS) course and the All-Hazards Disaster Response (AHDR) course; both of which are accredited by the National Association of Emergency Medical Technician, recommended for all pre-hospital care providers (i.e. doctors, nurses, EMTs, paramedics).